jbcart/DataJamboree2024/README.md

 ```
 ## Scrape Birth Month from Wikipedia Pages
 ### Reformat names into wikipage format.
-Currently the names are in the format `LAST NAME First Name`.
-We need them in the format `First_Name_Last_Name` to access the wikipedia page for each athlete.
+Currently the names are in the format `FAMILY NAME Given Name`.
+We need them in the format `Given_Name_Family_Name` to access the wikipedia page for each athlete.
 We will split our name string by the first space that is followed by a title case word with the regular expression `r"(\s)(?=[A-Z][a-z]+)"`.
 [This](https://regexr.com) is my go to website to build and test regular expressions, it is quite useful as it explains each element of the regex.
 The limit option in the `split` function, limits the size of the output vector to length 2, thus we will only split at the first space followed by a title case word, rather than split at every space followed by a title case word.
 We reorder the names and convert to title case and replace all spaces with unerscores.
-If the athlete does not have a first name, we just convert the last name to title case.
+If the athlete does not have a given name (i.e. title case name listed), we just convert the family name to title case.
 ```julia
 for i ∈ 1:nrow(df)
   split_name = split(df[i,:athlete_name], r"(\s)(?=[A-Z][a-z]+)"; limit=2)